The Application Period for the 2023-2024 Academic Year is Now Closed

-RARE Scholars is an annual scholarship for students living with rare disease that aims to empower patients with continued education by recognizing students who have demonstrated leadership and participation in school and community activities.
+The RARE Scholars program is an annual scholarship opportunity for people living with a genetic condition.
+These scholarships recognize and support students who have demonstrated exceptional leadership and engagement in school and community activities.

-- Plan to enroll in full- or part-time (minimum 6 credits per term) undergraduate or graduate study at an accredited two-year or four-year college, university, or vocational-technical school in the U.S. or U.S. Territories for the entire 2020-2021 academic year.
+- Applicants must be enrolled or plan to be enrolled as a full- or part-time (minimum 6 credits per term) undergraduate or graduate student at an accredited two-year or four-year college, university or vocational-technical school for the entire 2023-2024 academic year.

-- Be U.S. and ex-U.S. residents enrolled in U.S.-based schools, including U.S. territories.
+- Applicants must be U.S. or ex-U.S. residents enrolled in U.S.-based schools, including U.S. territories.
 Schools may be nonprofit or for-profit.

-- Have a minimum grade point average of 3.0 on a 4.0 scale (or the equivalent).
+- Applicants must have a minimum grade point average of 3.0 (or equivalent) on a 4.0 scale.